rishabhRsinghvi/Offensive-Language-Detection/README.md

 # Offensive-Language-Detection
 Detect offensive language in text data using machine learning.
 Can be used for online content moderation and community management.

-Out of all the classifiers, the Random Forest model over the Tf-Idf Vectorizer on lemmatized tokens turned out to be the best.
-Accuracy of 0.95 is achieved over the test dataset.
+The Random Forest model, when combined with the Tf-Idf Vectorizer applied to lemmatized tokens, demonstrated the highest level of effectiveness among all classifiers tested.
+This approach resulted in a test dataset accuracy of 0.95.